 "You're right."

 The pillar behind her shimmered again, revealing a new carving—one long hidden beneath the surface.
-It showed a man, cloaked in shadow, kneeling before Kronen.
+It showed a man, cloaked in a shadow, kneeling before Kronen.
 His features were obscured, but the resemblance to Lucian ancestors was undeniable.
 A pact was struck—bound by blood.

 Lucian stepped closer to the image, his eyes scanning every detail.
 A single question clawed at his mind: